Azure/kubectl-aks/README.md

 using [custom roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles-portal) for a service principal, you need to make sure that the permissions are granted.

+## Thanks

+- [az](https://github.com/Azure/azure-cli): `kubectl-aks` is inspired by the Azure CLI.
+- [azure-sdk-for-net](https://github.com/Azure/azure-sdk-for-net): it is used to
+  interact with the Azure API.
+- [krew](https://sigs.k8s.io/krew): it is used to distribute `kubectl-aks` as a kubectl plugin.
+- [InnovationEngine](https://github.com/Azure/InnovationEngine/): it is used to
+  ensure that the documentation is always up to date.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require